dqops/dqo/docs/reference/yaml/ConnectionYaml.md

 ## LabelSetSpec
-Collection of unique labels assigned to items (tables, columns, checks) that could be targeted for a data quality check execution.
+A collection of unique labels assigned to items (tables, columns, checks) that can be targeted for a data quality check execution.